Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 <!-- > -->

-The purpose of this assignment is to get some practice with map, and reduce.
+The purpose of this assignment is to get some practice with `map` and reduce.
 You'll practice with filter in a future assignment.

-Another purpose of this assignment is to organize data that will be used in later in the assignment.
+Another purpose of this assignment is to organize data that will be used later in the assignment.

 Last, the assignment will look at using modules in JS and using `import`, `from`, `export`, and `default`.
-You'll usde these to control the scope of code you write while limiting code that you share with other modules.
+You'll use these to control the scope of code you write while limiting the code that you share with other modules.

 ### Background

 Here is an [awesome Tweet](https://twitter.com/steveluscher/status/741089564329054208?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E741089564329054208&ref_url=https%3A%2F%2Fwww.freecodecamp.org%2Fnews%2Fjavascript-map-reduce-and-filter-explained-with-examples%2F) that sums up Map, Filter, and Reduce

-> Map/filter/reduce in a tweet:
+> map/filter/reduce in a tweet:
 >
 > `[🌽, 🐮, 🐔].map(cook)` -> `[🍿, 🍔, 🍳]`
 >